-The Board of Directors is responsible for establishing the overall strategy and objectives of the Bank and its overall risk appetite.
+The Board of Directors is responsible for establishing the overall strategy and objectives of the Bank, including the Bank's ERM and risk appetite.
 The risk appetite framework addresses the limits of the risks that the Bank assumes, and the Bank's conduct with respect to its stakeholders.
-The Bank's strategies and the management of its risks are supported by the enterprise risk management ("ERM") framework which includes policies, management standards, and guidelines for each Bank risk category (e.g., credit risk).
-ERM involves the Board of Directors, the committees of the Board, senior management, and other employees to identify, measure, manage and monitor risks.
+The Bank's strategies and the management of its risks are supported by its Enterprise Risk Management ("ERM") framework which includes policies, management standards, and tolerances for each Bank risk category (e.g., credit risk).
+ERM involves the Board of Directors, the committees of the Board, senior management, and other employees to identify, manage, report, and monitor risks, and establish relevant controls.
+In addition, ERM provides oversight and measures success, with recommendations on the Bank strategy, based on required risk mitigation or leveraging opportunities.
 At all levels of the Bank, ERM is applied in defining strategies and setting goals, helping to ensure that these can be accomplished within the Bank's defined risk appetite.